How To Create To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enabling this option (‘Yes’) displays items only to users who have been specifically assigned those items.
-Leave this option disabled to display to-do items to all users.
+Enabling this option (‘Yes’) lets you display to-do items only to users who have been specifically assigned those items.
+Leave this option disabled to display items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator displays the type of users that can be assigned items.
-If you don’t want to assign to-do items to a role, then don’t tick its checkbox.
+Checking the boxes in this section Editor displays the type of users that can be assigned to-do items.
+Leave the checkbox unticked for any roles that you don’t want to assign to-do items.

 Email Assigned To-Do Items to User

-If you don’t want emails sent out to users, then leave this option disabled (‘No’).
+If you don’t want emails sent out to users, then leave this option disabled.

-Note: If this option is disabled, skip the remaining settings in this section.
+Note: If you disable this option, you can skip other items in this section.

 Add Category to Subject